bhavyadora2002/VR_Project1_BhavyaDora_MT2024045/README.md

 * Load the dataset.
 * Change the path in the code according to the loaded dataset.
 * Run the file.

+**#d.Mask Segmentation Using U-Net (5 Marks)**
+i.
+Train a U-Net model for precise segmentation of mask regions in the images. ii.
+Compare the performance of U-Net with the traditional segmentation method using metrics like IoU or Dice score

+### U-Net Approach

+#### Architecture:

+- Encoder: 3 blocks with decreasing spatial dimensions and increasing channels (1→16→32→64)
+- Bottleneck: Convolutional block with 128 channels
+- Decoder: 3 blocks with skip connections from encoder
+- Final 1×1 convolution with sigmoid activation

+#### Training Details:

+- Loss Function: Binary Cross Entropy
+- Optimizer: Adam with learning rate 0.001 and weight decay 1e-5
+- Batch size: 2 (optimized for CPU training)
+- Image resolution: Resized to 32×32 for faster training
+- Epochs: 5

+#### Evaluation Metrics:

+- Intersection over Union (IoU)
+- Dice coefficient (F1 score)

+## Hyperparameters and Experiments

+### Binary Classification CNN
+The CNN model was evaluated with various hyperparameter combinations.
+Below are the results categorized by learning rate.

+### U-Net Segmentation
+The U-Net model was simplified for CPU training:

+- Reduced channel dimensions (original: 64→128→256→512, simplified: 16→32→64→128)
+- Smaller input resolution (32×32 instead of larger resolutions)
+- Batch size of 2 to accommodate memory constraints

+## Results

+#### U-Net Results:

+- Average IoU:
+- Average Dice Score:

+## Observations and Analysis

+### Binary Classification Insights:

+- MLP performed the best among handcrafted feature approaches
+- CNN significantly outperformed all handcrafted feature methods
+- Decision Tree had the poorest performance, suggesting the decision boundaries for this problem are not well-represented by axis-aligned splits
+- Adam optimizer generally performed better than SGD and RMSprop for low learning rates
+- Optimal learning rate was 0.001 across most configurations
+- SGD performed better with higher learning rates (0.01) while Adam and RMSprop struggled

+### Segmentation Insights:

+- Simple thresholding performed poorly , indicating that basic intensity-based segmentation is insufficient for mask detection
+- U-Net dramatically improved segmentation quality
+- Despite being simplified for CPU training, the U-Net architecture still achieved excellent results with just 5 epochs
+- The high Dice score ----- confirms that the U-Net model accurately captures the mask boundaries